nadzyah/baseline-data-form/README.md

 3. Rewrite this specific label in yaml-data with the randomized one (from 2nd step).
 4. Associate the unique label's name from 2nd step with the original one
 5. Associate substitution and format from the comment with the obtained from 2nd step label's name.

----

-To get more information read the code, it's well documented.